Should You Hire a Pond Liner Installer or Do It Yourself?

 Your answers to these questions will impact what liner material will be the most affordable and the most effective for your pond area.
 The size, contents, geography, and weather all affect what kind of water feature would work best for your property.
 If the answers to these questions are fairly straightforward, then doing it yourself is a great option.

 The decision of whether or not to DIY largely depends on whether your fish pond liner is in one piece or in a multitude of pieces that need to be welded together.
 If it is one piece, then you can definitely do it yourself with a minimum of effort.
 If it is several pieces, your best bet is to hire a professional who can weld those pieces together correctly.
-Professional pond liner installers such as Western Liner are experienced in pond liner installation and can do the job correctly and efficiently.
-Pond liner installers (or you if you are doing it yourself) can measure the area using this pond liner calculator to find the right fit and size.
+Professional pond liner installers such as Western Liner are experienced in large pond liner installation and can do the job correctly and efficiently.
+Pond liner installers (or you if you are doing it yourself) can measure the area using this pond liner pond liner calculator to find the right fit and size.
 These types of calculators can be found in the Internet and work well if you have a pond that is generally round or oval in shape.
 If you have or want an irregularly-shaped pond, such as one with a bend or kidney shape, you will want to ask your professional installer to prepare a better estimate of the size you will need.

 Custom-sized pond liners are the best option to avoid seam leakage in any pond installation.
 Factory welding uses advanced technology that produces more consistent welds, which you won’t necessarily have with welds made in the field.
 There you have to deal with uneven ground, weather, less sophisticated welding equipment, and other factors that lead to less than perfect welds.